chiteroman/Reprogram-TEE-on-Qualcomm-devices/README.md

 - An unlocked bootloader.
 - BASIC KNOWLEDGE OF LINUX.
 - A valid keybox.xml file, you can use this one in the repo.
-- The engineering ROM for your device.
+- The engineering ROM for your device or Stock ROM with included `KmInstallKeybox` binary.

-## Instructions:
+## Instructions for Engineering ROM:

 1. Flash engineering ROM.
-2. Phone must be connected to PC, then execute this commands IN ORDER:
+2. Phone must be connected to PC, then execute these commands IN ORDER:

 ```
 adb root